Published in

 Leonardo da Vinci Paintings

-The words are not trenchant enough when I start describing the geniuses of Leonardo da Vinci.
-Reading about his life by his oldest biographers, seeing through the thousands of sketches and several paintings, made me realize that somewhere Leonardo was a curious-minded man, who went after every single thing to keep himself updated with all kinds of information.
-Let me prove this formative character to you through one of his fascinating personal memories recorded.
-One time, Leonardo was hiking near Florence, and came across a dark cave.
+Words aren’t trenchant enough to describe the geniuses of Leonardo da Vinci paintings or of his own.
+Reading about his life from credible biographers, seeing thousands of sketches, and analyzing several paintings made me understand the curious nature of Leonardo who noticed minute things and examined them further to, if not exceed, walk shoulder-to-shoulder with the scholars of the time.
+Let me explain this formative character to you through one of his fascinating personal memories recorded.
+One time, Leonardo was hiking near Florence and came across a dark cave.
 At the entrance of this cave, he pondered whether he should enter it.
-He records, “Having wandered some distance among gloomy rocks.
+He recorded, “Having wandered some distance among gloomy rocks.
 I came to the mouth of a great cavern, in front of which I stood some time, astonished.
 Bending back and forth, I tried to see whether I could discover anything inside, but the darkness within prevented that.
 Suddenly, there arose in me two contrary emotions, fear, and desire- fear of the threatening dark cave, desire to see whether there were any marvelous thing within.”
 After this prevailing thought in his mind, as desire won, Leonardo went into the cave.
 As soon as he entered, he saw a fossil of the whale.
-He notes,”Oh mighty and once-living instrument of nature, your vast strength was to no avail.”
-When Leonardo told this to other people, many thought he was just blabbering fantasy stuff.
-Not only them, but many of his scholars too believed the same, but his notebook shows the descriptions of layers of fossil shells.
+He noted, “Oh mighty and once-living instrument of nature, your vast strength was to no avail.”
+When Leonardo told this to people, many thought he was only blabbering fantasy stuff.
+Even his scholars believed the same, but his notebook shows the descriptions of layers of fossil shells.
 He also described the power of a long-dead whale, “You lashed with swift, branching fins, and forked tail, creating in the sea sudden tempests that buffeted and submerged ships.
 Oh time, swift despoiler of all things, how many kings, how many nations hast thou undone, and how many changes of states and of circumstances have happened since this wondrous fish perished.”
-This memoir tells us about his curiosity in his earlier days.
-And sooner, this molded into new endeavors, where he learned many subjects like physics, anatomy, botany, etc. And when he studied those, he applied everything to his paintings.
-So, to get to study our beloved and intelligent artist closely, let us walk through 21 of Leonardo da Vinci paintings digitally.
-However, it is still through a certain mystery and something enigmatic above the general measure of greatness that he fascinates or perhaps half repels.
+This memoir tells us about his curiosity in earlier days.
+Sooner, this molded into new endeavors, guiding him to learn and master subjects of physics, anatomy, botany, etc. When he did so, he applied everything to his paintings.
+So, to study our beloved artist closely, let’s walk through 23 of these masterpieces.
+In addition to these, I will briefly explain three more paintings that are considered to be Leonardo’s but remain highly disputed.

-Artist Abstract: Leonardo da Vinci
+Artist Abstract: Leonardo da Vinci.

 “Likewise in painting, I can do everything possible,”

-The life of Leonardo has three divisions- thirty years at Florence, nearly twenty years at Milan, and then nineteen years of wandering till he rests under the protection and hospitality of Francis the First at the Chateau de Clou.
-He was born to a noble Florentine family, of Vinci in the Val d’Arno, and was raised among the true children of the house, with the keen, powerful nature that such children often possess.
+He was born to a noble Florentine family of Vinci in the Val d’Arno and was raised among the true children of the house, with a keen and powerful nature that such children often possess.
 It’s as if we see him in his youth charming all men with his beauty, improvising music and songs, buying caged birds, and releasing them as he walked Florence’s streets, wearing odd bright dresses and living in spirited houses.
-It was only his father, who took him to the workshop of Andrea del Verrocchio as he promised Leonardo, which actually began his life.
-And in his entire life, we saw his marvelous learnings, innovative painting skills, and curiosity to grasp every knowledge available.
+It was only his father, who took him to the workshop of Andrea del Verrocchio as he promised Leonardo, which directed his professional life.
+Sooner in his later life, we saw his youthful learning transform into innovative paintings and curiosity to grasp knowledge.

 ArtistLeonardo da Vinci